-Your driving record is one of the biggest factors in determining the rate you’ll pay for auto insurance.
-If you’ve been convicted of driving under the influence (DUI) or driving while intoxicated (DWI), insurance companies see you as high-risk.
-As a result, they’ll increase your rates.
-We put together this guide to help you navigate through the process of DUI insurance, including how your rates may change and how you can save money.
+If you’ve been convicted of driving under the influence (DUI) or driving while intoxicated (DWI), insurance companies see you as high-risk and tend to increase your insurance rates.
+To help you navigate the process of finding the best DUI insurance, we put together this guide on how your rates may change and how you can save money.

 In this article: